Army Reserve Soldiers lay wreaths for veterans dating back to the Revolutionary War

 |0

-This work, Army Reserve Soldiers lay wreaths for veterans dating back to the Revolutionary War [Image 4 of 4], by CSM Anthony L Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Soldiers lay wreaths for veterans dating back to the Revolutionary War, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army Reserve Soldiers lay wreaths for veterans dating back to the Revolutionary War